-A famous pastor of such a church based in Houston, Texas, was once interviewed by Larry King and asked if Muslims or Hindus will be in heaven without accepting Christ.
+A famous pastor of such a “seekers sensitive” eeker based in Houston, Texas, was once interviewed by Larry King and was asked if Muslims or Hindus would be in heaven without accepting Christ.
 He answered:

 “You know, I’m very careful about saying who would and wouldn’t go to heaven.
 I don’t know…Well, I don’t know if I believe they’re wrong…I spent a lot of time in India with my father, I don’t know all about their [Hindu] religion.
 But I know they love God.
 And I don’t know.
 I’ve seen their sincerity.
 So I don’t know.”